COVID-19: Singapore stops accepting new entry applications for work pass holders from higher-risk countries

 The new restriction excludes workers needed for key strategic projects and infrastructural works, who will be allowed to enter, said the Ministry of Manpower (MOM) on Friday (May 7).

-Work pass holders who had earlier obtained approval to enter Singapore will have their arrivals rescheduled in the coming weeks.
+Work pass holders from higher-risk places who earlier received approval to enter Singapore before Jul 5 will no longer be allowed to do so - except for migrant domestic workers and those in the construction, marine shipyard and process industry.

+“We will inform employers on when to re-apply for entry when the situation has stabilised and will prioritise them for entry approval then,” said MOM.

 READ: Companies seek alternatives as workers from India, Bangladesh dwindle

-“In this period of heightened alert, we are making changes to the entry of work pass holders who have earlier obtained approvals to arrive from higher-risk countries and regions from Tuesday onwards,” MOM said.

-Workers in the construction, marine shipyard and process industry who have obtained approval will be allowed to enter as approved.
-However, a small group with planned arrivals in June will be rescheduled to arrive in subsequent weeks, said the ministry.

-Migrant domestic workers who have already obtained approval will also be allowed to enter as approved, with the exception of some who have planned arrivals before Jun 7.
+For migrant domestic workers, those who have already obtained approval will be allowed to enter Singapore, with the exception of some with planned arrivals before Jun 7.

 They will be rescheduled to arrive in subsequent weeks, MOM said.